 Rosters freeze permanently on May 1st!

-a). participating teams are required to create
+a). participating teams are required to create an 2Dsports web account.

 b). all teams must have copies of all active and participating players birth certificates on hand at every event; failure to provide birth certificates will result in a forfeit of all games and payments.

 c). every team that participates in any 2Dsports event must have their roster online.